David McCord

 David Thompson Watson McCord (November 15, 1897 in New York City – April 13, 1997) was an American poet and college fundraiser.

 Life

-He grew up in Portland, Oregon and graduated from Harvard University.
+He grew up in Portland, Oregon where he graduated from Lincoln High School, and earned three degrees from Harvard University.
 His work appeared in Harper's.

 He raised millions of dollars as executive director of the Harvard College Fund.